JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Discussion

 Our results also support the need for spectroscopic follow-up of the candidates.
 Beyond just confirming their origin as brown dwarfs, the degeneracies seen between parameters from the \texttt{NIFTY} fits points to a need for deep JWST/NIRSpec and MIRI spectroscopy, which can better constrain the atmospheric metallicity for T and Y dwarfs.
+Recent JWST/NIRSpec spectroscopy of T dwarf Wolf 1130C \citep{burgasser2025} and Y dwarf WISEA J153429.75-104303.3 \citep{faherty2025} have shown intriguing evidence for complex molecules (phosphine and silene respectively) in brown dwarfs only seen in Solar System objects Saturn and Jupiter, due in part to the low metallicity of these objects.
 As can be seen in Tables \ref{tab:bd_properties_gs_gn}, \ref{tab:bd_properties_gs_gn_pt2}, and \ref{tab:bd_properties_gs_gn_pt3}, from photometry alone, it is relatively difficult to estimate precise Eddy diffusion parameters, or C/O ratios.
 The Eddy diffusion parameter is degenerate with metallicity at $\sim 4-5\mu$m \citep{mukherjee2024}, which we observe for the coldest and faintest brown dwarf candidates in our sample.
 In addition, many of the colder brown dwarfs and brown dwarf candidates in our sample have very faint fluxes at 1 - 3$\mu$m, which may be interpreted as clouds that are absorbing the hotter emission from deeper in the brown dwarf \citep{morley2012}.
-Only deep spectroscopy will help to break these degeneracies, find evidence of these clouds, refine future cloud models, and understand the exact metallicity and the existence of molecules (like the elusive phosphine) in brown dwarf atmospheres for this new population of cold, distant subdwarfs.
+Only deep spectroscopy will help to break these degeneracies, find evidence of these clouds, refine future cloud models, and understand the exact metallicity and the existence of molecules \citep[like phosphine, see][]{beiler2024a} in brown dwarf atmospheres for this new population of cold, distant subdwarfs.